Skip to content Skip to footer

 We have really focussed on a full registration strategy for anonymous users first, then converting them into subscribers after the 14 day trial phase.
 In summer last year, we realized that, in the post-covid period, we needed to test more flexible approaches – so we mixed in special longer term subscription offers also for anonymous users and have gained really strong results in directly converting them.

 Those results gave us confidence to move away from the two-step strategy and we have implemented the direct subscription offers based on Piano's propensity model (LTS) in March, offering a 1-month free trial to lower and no score groups.
 So far the results look great.
-What we have changed now is to use the login mechanism for all new subscribers and we have further testing planned for low LTS cohorts to first push them specifically to the editorial newsletter sign ups, as we see very strong results in general of subscription conversions coming from our editorial newsletters.
+What we have changed now is to use the login mechanism for all new subscribers and we have further testing planned for low LTS cohorts to first push them specifically to the newsletter sign ups, as we see very strong results in general of subscription conversions coming from our editorial newsletters.

 We generally manage to convert 3-8% of our registered users to subscribers – and we're getting better and better at it.
 OneLog as an industry standard has certainly helped us, as user acceptance for logging in has increased with it, but also the habit of logging in with OneLog (easy and secure).